President's Choice: PC in the United States

 President's Choice began appearing in US supermarkets in the early 1980s.
 In the Chicago area it was featured on the shelves of Jewel stores under an exclusive regional marketing agreement.

 From around 1995 to 1999, Lucky Stores carried PC products until it was acquired by Albertsons.

 Acme Markets carried PC products until they were acquired by Albertsons in 1999.

-Phoenix, Arizona-based Smitty’s Supermarkets carried the PC brand in the 1990s.
+Phoenix, Arizona–based Smitty's Supermarkets carried the PC brand in the 1990s.

-The Modesto, California-based New Deal Market chain carried PC products for a short time under their ownership by Canada-based Provigo Corp.
+The Modesto, California–based New Deal Market chain carried PC products for a short time under their ownership by Canada-based Provigo Corp.

 Michigan-based Glen's Market carried PC products from the late 1990s through the early 2000s, and had special coupons and promotions around the line.
 One of the promotions provided a free pint of ice cream on the birthdays of customers with a registered Glen'sCard.
 D&W Food Centers carried the PC brand for several years before it was purchased by Spartan Stores, Inc.

 Michigan-based Great Scott! supermarkets carried the PC line before it was acquired by Kroger in 1990.
 Kroger then sold PC products in its Michigan stores for a short time (presumably until a contract to carry the product expired).

-During the 1990s, Stop & Shop supermarkets in Quincy, Massachusetts carried PC products, as did Cambridge, Massachusetts-based Star Market before it was acquired by Shaw's Supermarkets in 1999.
-Shaw's ceased carrying PC products in its Star-branded stores following the acquisition, despite the PC line being carried by its parent's Jewel stores.
+During the 1990s, Stop & Shop supermarkets in Quincy, Massachusetts, carried PC products, as did Cambridge, Massachusetts–based Star Market before it was acquired by Shaw's Supermarkets in 1999.
+Shaw's ceased carrying PC products in its Star-branded stores following the acquisition.

-Portland, Oregon-based Fred Meyer stores also carried the PC brand for a time.
+Portland, Oregon–based Fred Meyer stores also carried the PC brand for a time.

-Charlotte, North Carolina-based Harris Teeter carried the PC brand in the 1990s.
+Charlotte, North Carolina–based Harris Teeter carried the PC brand in the 1990s.

-St. Louis based National Supermarkets, then owned by Loblaw, introduced PC along with other Loblaw-owned chains.
+St. Louis–based National Supermarkets, then owned by Loblaw, introduced PC along with other Loblaw-owned chains.
 It continued until the chain was purchased by competitor Schnucks in 1995, which continued carrying it until 1998.

-Des Moines, Iowa-based Hy-Vee carried the PC brand until 1999.
+Des Moines, Iowa–based Hy-Vee carried the PC brand until 1999.

 Minneapolis-based Nash Finch Company carried the PC brand in its corporate owned stores, such as Econofoods in the early 2000s.

 PC products were also carried by Bell's Markets in western New York, when they were supplied by a company affiliated with Loblaw.
 They were later carried by Tops Friendly Markets in that area, but are no longer found there.

-Houston, Texas-based Randalls Food Markets carried PC products until their acquisition by Safeway Inc. in 1999., as did its sister chain Tom Thumb in Dallas-Fort Worth.
+Houston, Texas–based Randalls Food Markets carried PC products until their acquisition by Safeway Inc. in 1999., as did its sister chain Tom Thumb in Dallas-Fort Worth.

-International availability

-In Grand Cayman, Cayman Islands, Hurley's Supermarkets carried PC products until 2007.
-In Bermuda, MarketPlace Supermarkets carried them until 2007.

-Loblaw Companies no longer exports PC products beyond North America.